sanketInTech/Twitter-Replica-/README.md

 This project is a work-in-progress Twitter (now X) clone built using Next.js, aiming to replicate the look, feel, and core functionality of the X.com desktop experience.

-## Live Demo

-Once deployed, a live demo of the project will be available at: `YOUR_DEPLOYMENT_URL_HERE`

-*(Note: `http://localhost:3002/` is a local development address and is not accessible externally.
-Please replace `YOUR_DEPLOYMENT_URL_HERE` with the public URL after deploying your project to a hosting service like Vercel or Netlify.)*

 ## Features

 -   **Authentication:** Implemented using NextAuth.js with support for Credentials and Google providers.